webboty/Dexter-Wiki/Dexter-USB-Connection.md

 The Zedboard on Dexter has as MicroA USB connector at the bottom of the board, left of the CAT5 and USB A connector, which provides a serial connection to a PC via a SiLabs CP2104 adapter.

-Installing the CP2104 USB adapter driver<BR>
+Installing the CP2104 USB adapter driver on Windows<BR>
 <a href="https://raw.githubusercontent.com/HaddingtonDynamics/Dexter/master/Hardware/DexterCP2104Installing.png"><img src="https://raw.githubusercontent.com/HaddingtonDynamics/Dexter/master/Hardware/DexterCP2104Installing.png" height=366 width=496></a>

 If your computer doesn't find the driver, you can download it from<br>